Coalition for a Baruch Plan for AI

 Announced on September 10th by:

-The Baruch Plan
+The Idea of a Baruch Plan for AI

 A Better Treaty-Making Method